tiberiuzuld/angular-gridster2/README.md

   emptyCellDragMaxCols: 50, // limit empty cell drag max cols
   emptyCellDragMaxRows: 50, // limit empty cell drag max rows
   draggable: {
+    delayStart: 0, // milliseconds to delay the start of resize, useful for touch interaction
     enabled: false, // enable/disable draggable items
     ignoreContentClass: 'gridster-item-content', // default content class to ignore the drag event from
     ignoreContent: false, // if true drag will start only from elements from `dragHandleClass`